 An active participant in the Sonny Hill League, Carr played a vital role in the maturation of a number of Philadelphia’s young basketball stars including Dion Waiters (Miami Heat) and former Explorer Rasual Butler.

-Kyle Griffin begins his first season as an assistant coach at La Salle in 2018-19.
-Griffin, who was a student-athlete for the Explorers for one season, spent the last two seasons as an assistant at Robert Morris.
+Kyle Griffin begins his second season as an assistant coach at La Salle in 2019-20.
+Griffin, who was a La Salle student-athlete for one season, previously spent two seasons as an assistant at Robert Morris.

 A native of Allentown, Pa., Griffin was a standout prep player at Germantown Academy, where he was named Inter-AC Player of the Year and Second Team All-Philadelphia as a senior.
 A 6-3 guard, he played 15 games as an Explorer in 2007-08 before transferring to Siena where he finished his collegiate career.

-As a coach, Griffin recently spent the last two seasons with head coach Andy Toole at Robert Morris.
+As a coach, Griffin spent last two seasons with head coach Andy Toole at Robert Morris from 2016-18.
 Griffin was a key member of a staff that recruited 10 new student-athletes to RMU prior to the 2017-18 season.
 Despite the roster turnover, Griffin helped develop the Colonials into a contender in the Northeast Conference, advancing the team to the NEC Tournament semifinals in back-to-back years.

 Griffin served as Director of Team Events for the Hoop Group before getting his start in the collegiate ranks, managing high school showcases and AAU events.
 He assisted in the recruitment and organization of the largest event offered by the Hoop Group in the Pittsburgh Jam Fest.
 Also while with Hoop Group, Griffin was the Director of Operations and Director of the Philly Hoop Group Classic, a Division I tournament that included Pittsburgh, Penn, La Salle, Rider, Robert Morris and James Madison.

-Andrew McGlynn begins his first season as La Salle's director of basketball operations in 2017-18.
+Andrew McGlynn begins his third season as La Salle's director of basketball operations in 2019-20.
 McGlynn is no stranger to La Salle, having served as the team's video coordinator during the 2014-15 season.

 McGlynn comes to Philadelphia after spending two seasons with the NJIT men's basketball program as director of basketball operations.
 During his first year, the Highlanders won 20 games and advanced to the semifinals of the CollegeInsider.com Tournament for the second straight season.